Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 # Both commit together, or neither does

 With Sidekiq, the job enqueue goes to Redis - a separate system.
-If your app crashes between the database commit and the Redis write, the job is lost.
-With Solid Queue, that’s impossible.
+If your app crashes between the database commit and the Redis write, the job can be lost unless you add an outbox-style pattern or another transactional boundary.
+With Solid Queue, the enqueue record can commit with the application data because both live in the database.

 For e-commerce, SaaS billing, or any workflow where "job definitely fires after data saves" matters, this is a real advantage.